Tom Kenny: SpongeBob SquarePants

 While working on the animated series Rocko's Modern Life, Kenny met marine biologist and animator Stephen Hillenburg.
 After the cancellation of Rocko's Modern Life in 1996, Hillenburg began developing his own concept for an ocean-themed series, building off of his background in marine science.
 Hillenburg said that he wanted to base the show on his favorite animal, the sea sponge, "because it's a funny animal, a strange one."
 To voice this character, Hillenburg approached Kenny in 1997.

 The series, titled SpongeBob SquarePants, premiered on Nickelodeon on May 1, 1999.
 It soon became a commercial success.
 Kenny plays various other characters on the show, including the live-action character Patchy the Pirate and the voices of Gary the Snail, the French Narrator (a parody of Jacques Cousteau), and SpongeBob's father (Harold SquarePants).
 In 2010, Kenny received the Annie Award for "Voice Acting in a Television Production" for his role as SpongeBob in SpongeBob's Truth or Square (season 6, episode 23–24).
 He also voiced SpongeBob in the sequel film released on February 6, 2015.
 In 2018 and 2020, he received the Daytime Emmy Award for Outstanding Performer in an Animated Program.

+The television show celebrated its 20th anniversary in 2019.
+In celebration, a television special was aired, titled "SpongeBob's Big Birthday Blowout".
+One scene includes each of the show's main characters' voice actors portraying live-action versions of their characters.
+While not the first Spongebob Squarepants episode that blended animated sequences with live-action characters, this the first time that the characters' voice actors have all played a live-action scene all together.
+The airing was recognized as honoring the show's creator Stephen Hillenburg, who had died one year earlier.

+Later in 2019, he was featured in the live recording of the Broadway musical SpongeBob SquarePants playing the role of Patchy the Pirate.

+Super Bowl LVIII, which took place in 2024, was broadcast on CBS; the network's parent company Paramount also owns Nickelodeon, the network that airs Spongebob Squarepants.
+As part of a plan to maximize the use of its broadcasting rights partnership with the National Football League (NFL), Paramount decided to air an "alternative" Super Bowl telecast on Nickelodeon that was aimed to be more family-friendly.
+The channel's website claimed that the broadcast was intended for "kids of all ages, from 2 to 102".
+The broadcast on Nickelodeon was hosted by Nate Burleson and Noah Eagle in live-action and accompanying them were SpongeBob and Patrick.
+Tom Kenny and Patrick's voice actor Bill Fagerbakke voiced the characters in real-time, improvising their own jokes in-character, and also utilized motion capture.
+Kenny commented that the Nickelodeon airing allowed viewers who weren't football fans to still engage with the game.